Rethinking the Mixture of Vision Encoders Paradigm for Enhanced Visual Understanding in Multimodal LLMs: Experiments

-The processing capacity of our model for input images is limited to a maximum of six patches (i.e., excluding the global context) due to the constraints of the language model context length and available computational resources.
-This restriction prevents support for higher-resolution images or a larger number of multi-image inputs.
+The processing capacity of our model is limited to a maximum of six image patches (excluding the global context), constrained by the LLM’s context length and available computational resources.
+This restriction hinders support for higher-resolution images or tasks requiring a larger number of multi-image inputs.
+Moreover, due to computational constraints, our setup relies on a fixed set of vision encoders and a 7B LLM, which, while efficient, may limit the diversity of visual features and the breadth and depth of the system’s reasoning abilities.